statgen/locuszoom-api/docs/api.md

 Filter | Description
 ------ | -----------
-analysis in 1, 2 | Select analysis by a unique identifier chromosome in ‘1’, ’22’, ’X’ | Select chromosomes by name. position ge 10000 | Start position in base-pairs of the interval of interest. position le 60000 | End position in base-pairs of the interval of interest.
+analysis in 1, 2 | Select analysis by a unique identifier chromosome in '1', '22', 'X' | Select chromosomes by name. position ge 10000 | Start position in base-pairs of the interval of interest. position le 60000 | End position in base-pairs of the interval of interest.